 Renters insurance has a few coverages, including personal liability and personal property coverage.
 Every coverage has a maximum payment amount.
 For instance, it's common to have personal property coverage up to $30,000.
 Any losses above $30,000 will not be covered.

-- $30,000 personal property.
+- $30,000 of personal property coverage

-- $100,000 personal liability.
+- $100,000 of personal liability

-- $1,000 medical payments to others.
+- $1,000 of medical payments to guests